databricks/dbt-databricks/docs/workflow-job-submission.md

 ### Configuration

 All config values are optional.
-See the Databricks Jobs API to see which other attributes can be set.
+See the Databricks Jobs API for the full list of attributes that can be set.

 #### Reuse in job_cluster submission method